ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **WARP LIGHTNING**

-~~You may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.~~ You may cast this spell at the end of either player's team turn, before the next team turn begins.
-Choose any square that is adjacent to one of the Sidelines to be the Warp Lightning's starting point.
+~~You may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.~~ <span style="color: darkmagenta">You may cast this spell at the end of either player's team turn, before the next team turn begins.</span> Choose any square that is adjacent to one of the Sidelines to be the Warp Lightning's starting point.
 The Warp Lightning follows a path from one Sideline to the other, moving in a straight line from its starting point directly towards the opposite Sideline.
 Roll a D6 for every Standing player (from either team) that occupies a square in the Warp Lightning's path:

 * On a roll of 3+, the player has been hit by the Warp Lightning.
 * On a roll of 1 or 2, the player is lucky and the bolt zips overhead.